Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Now CDATA sections are not removed from scripts and styles if they are inside XML-based tags.
+   1. Now CDATA sections are not removed from scripts and styles if they are inside XML-based tags;
+   2. Improved performance of HTML minification.

    =============
    DOCUMENTATION